We covered NLP Master Practitioner, Master Trainer and a new advanced training called International Trainer Training.

-It began to feel like the trainers were a sort of super ‘cover band’ – rather than covering songs by the Beatles, Bob Dylan or Otis Reading, we are all covering some of our favourite songs by Robert and Judy.
+It began to feel like the trainers were a sort of super ‘NLP University cover band’ – rather than covering songs by the Beatles or Bob Dylan, we are all covering some of our favourite songs by Robert and Judy.

 NLP’s Greatest Hits

-This asks many interesting questions, exploring the limits of who we could become and who we could not become.
-By representing these metaphorically, a fascinating insight about our beliefs, boundaries and shadows are illuminated.
+This asks many interesting questions.
+It explores the limits of who we could become and who we could not become.
+By representing these metaphorically, we can gain a fascinating insight into our beliefs, boundaries and shadows.
 Judy especially likes covering this process and teaches it beautifully.

-This is one of the original somatic based healing processes, which can be a bit of a challenge initially for people who like to ‘talk’.
-My observation of teaching this myself over the years is ‘the body doesn’t lie’.
-Intellectually able people can turn talk therapy (or coaching) into a battle of wits; winning the battle but losing the war of resolving their own issues.
+This is one of the original somatic based healing processes.
+It can initially be a bit of a challenge for people who like to ‘talk’.
+In my own experience of teaching this over the years, ‘the body doesn’t lie’.
+Intellectually able people can turn talk therapy (or coaching) into a battle of wits.
+This leads them to winning the battle but losing the war of resolving their own issues.

 Which I covered in a recent blog (read it here).
 It is one of Suzi’s signature techniques and she ends with a mind-map to help students see the big picture before they begin themselves.